FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

         "ResourceChangeNotifications": {
             "SendLightEvents": false, // If enabled, FS will send out events on changes.
 These events will not contain the complete resource
             "SendFullEvents": false, // If enabled, FS will send out events on changes.
 These events will contain the complete resource
-            "PollingIntervalSeconds": 5, // How often Firely Server will be polling the DB for changes "MaxPublishBatchSize": 1000 // The maximum amount of resource changes that can be sent in a single message }
+            "ExcludeAuditEvents": false, // If enabled, FS will send out events on changes of resources, except Audit Events "PollingIntervalSeconds": 5, // How often Firely Server will be polling the DB for changes "MaxPublishBatchSize": 1000 // The maximum amount of resource changes that can be sent in a single message }